 Woombye - Blackall Street streetscape

-Construction is underway on the Blackall Street, Woombye streetscape project.
+Construction has been completed on the Blackall Street, Woombye streetscape project.

 Since November 2020 extensive community engagement has informed the streetscape design where residents, businesses, community groups and visitors shared their vision and values with council to bring the streetscape plan to life.